gryadka/js/README.md

 # Design principle

-The main principle of Gryadka is **to get rid of everything if it isn't essential to the replication and if it can be implemented on the client side**.
+The main principle of Gryadka is **to get rid of everything that isn't essential to the replication and everything that can be implemented on the client side**.
 A lot of things which look essential to replication actually can be implemented as an above layer.
 Among them are transactions, sharding, consistent backup and leader election.